 Victims of juvenile offenders are entitled to many rights in the juvenile justice system.
 The Court works closely with the Center for Victims (CV) and Pittsburgh Action Against Rape (PAAR) to ensure that victims receive services and have a strong voice at every stage.
 In 2018, Allegheny County Juvenile Probation developed a Victim Service Liaison Probation Officer position.
 The Victim Services Liaison communicates and collaborates with victim agencies, victims, and Probation Officers.
-The Liaison oversees victimrelated data and assists probation officers with post dispositional notifications.
-The Liaison facilitates Victim/Community Awareness Curriculum (V/CAC) groups to educate delinguent youth on the impact of crime, including its effects on victims.
+The Liaison oversees victim-related data and assists probation officers with post dispositional notifications.
+The Liaison facilitates Victim/Community Awareness: An Impact of Crime Curriculum (V/CAC) groups to educate delinquent youth on the impact of crime, including its effects on victims.

-Due to ongoing impacts from the pandemic, Probation and CV continued to conduct V/CAC groups via Microsoft Teams for the beginning of 2022, with up to six youth per class.
-For the remainder of 2022, V/CAC groups resumed to in person with up to 11 youth per class.
-In 2022, a total of 150 youth participated in over 30 VCAC sessions, co-facilitated by CV's Restorative Justice Advocate.
-Although courts continued to be closed for the beginning of 2022 due to the pandemic, CV continued to provide supportive services, advocacy, and virtual court accompaniment to victims, witnesses, and significant others throughout the court process, until resuming in person services.
-In 2022, CV provided juvenile court advocacy services to 1,346 victims, 27 witnesses, and 514 significant others, for a total of 1,887 people.
+In 2023, V/CAC groups were held with up to twelve youth per class.
+A total of 219 youth participated in over thirty V/CAC sessions, co-facilitated by CV's Restorative Justice Advocate.

+CV provided supportive services, advocacy, and court accompaniment to victims, witnesses, and significant others throughout the court process in-person and virtually.
+In 2023, CV provided juvenile court advocacy services to 1,283 victims, 42 witnesses, and 439 significant others, for a total of 1,764 people.

+CV received a total of fifteen referrals for Victim Offender Dialogues (VOD) and Community Dialogs (CD) in 2023.
+Of these referrals, 7 were successfully completed, 4 were unsuccessful, and 4 were transitioned into 2024.

+CV provided 1% less people with juvenile court advocacy services from 2022 to 2023

-Victim Offender Dialogues (VOD) and Community Dialogs (CD) began to resume in person services in 2022.
-CV staff engaged with a total of 26 responsible youth and 6 victims to begin the VOD/CD process.
-Fourteen of these cases had multiple offenders.
+CV engaged with 15 youth and 7 victims to begin the Victim Offender Dialogue process in 2023

-CV engaged with 26 youth and 6 victims to begin

-the Victim Offender Dialogue process in 2022

-CV provided 6% more people with juvenile court advocacy services from 2021 to 2022 pandemic remain an option for clients and their families.
+In 2023, Pittsburgh Action Against Rape (PAAR) continued to receive case referrals from Juvenile Probation and provided juvenile court advocacy services to sixty-nine victims in a total of fifty-nine distinct families.
+Virtual options implemented during the pandemic remain an option for clients and their families.
 PAAR advocates participate in proceedings and attend Adjudicatory Hearings in-person as they happen.
 PAAR provides both in person and Telehealth services to ensure its services are accessible.
 Its crisis response remains in place, which means that victims have access to advocacy and accompaniment services in various settings.
 PAAR's text and chat line continue to supplement the 24/7 Helpline, providing victims and their families a choice in how they access support and information.